 We store addressing query strings both in our server logs and for your retrieval via the

 This data is required in the short term reasons to perform our role in validating and cleansing addresses.
+We also further analyse and process this data in the long term to improve the accuracy and capabilities of our services.

 2. Browsing Data